-The last two lines of the example show that when accessing through a dot notation the name of the property, its getter method (method for reading its value) is called automatically.
+The last two lines of the example show that when accessing the property name through the dot notation, then the getter method (method for reading the age value) is called automatically.

-Method for Modifying Property’s Value (Setter)
+Method for Modifying the Property Value (Setter)

-Like the method of reading the property’s value we can also declare the method of changing (modifying) the value of a property (in the literature known as setter).
-It is declared in the body of a property with void return value and the assigned value is accessible through an implicit parameter value.
+Like the method of reading the property’s value we can also declare a method for changing (modifying) the value of a property (known as setter).
+The setter is declared in the body of the property with void return value and the assigned value is accessible through an implicit parameter value.

-The declaration is made in the body of the property through the following syntax:
+The declaration in the body of the property has the following syntax: